xabbu42/Master/arbeit.md

 occurrances of $A$ are deconstructed.
 Moreover, in the case of appending a $(⊃ □)$ rule, all occurrances in the new proof are also in the old proof and therefore no new prehistoric relations get introduced.
 \End{proof}

+\Begin{proof}
+The algorithm implicitely described in the main proof is as follows:

+1. Remove all corresponding subformulas of one of the $A$ in the final sequent from the proof.

+2. Remove any rule used for the build up of the same final occurrance of $A$ from the proof (from the first step the active formulas and the principal formula of all this rules are already removed).

+As the new proof is in a way a strict subset of the old proof, no new prehistoric relations can be introduced.
+\End{proof}

 \Begin{theorem}[cut elemination for G3s] \label{cut}